 My assumption is that Ducati is going to take the Streetfighter V2 and release a special version — whether an S, a Corse, or a named series, with up-scale suspension and lightweight wheels.
 It doesn’t have to be active suspension!

-Ducati has a tendency to not release “S” versions of its mid-range bikes as a pattern.
+Ducati has a tendency not to release “S” versions of its mid-range bikes as a pattern.
 While they released a Ducati 959 Corse and a Ducati Panigale V2 “Bayliss” edition, both with Öhlins suspension, it’s not a pattern we will definitely see repeated for the Streetfighter V2 — but it might happen.

 Other than that, I expect Ducati has a few more years to squeeze out of its Desmosedici Stradale engine before they have to up the displacement again, either in response to competition or emissions.
 For now, though, it’s really hard to imagine what more one could want out of a machine on two wheels.